bryan-brancotte/subtitle_to_speech/README.md

 docker build . -t tts
 ```

-### convert all srt files that we can finf in ./data directory
+### convert all srt files that we can find in ./data directory

 ```
 docker run -v $(pwd)/data:/data -it tts